AWS CDK: Beginner Tutorial

 Optional: Add More Resources

-You can add more AWS services by importing their modules and defining them inside the constructor
+You can add more AWS services by importing their modules and defining them inside the constructor, like:

 import * as lambda from 'aws-cdk-lib/aws-lambda';